giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 :::caution **On order residuals**

-Contrary to [GTC orders](https://www.investopedia.com/terms/g/gtc.asp) on regular [order book](https://www.investopedia.com/terms/o/order-book.asp) based exchanges, the residual of your order (i.e. the volume you were not able to buy/sell due to hitting your price limit) will _not_ be put on the market as an offer.
+Contrary to [GTC orders](https://www.investopedia.com/terms/g/gtc.asp) on regular [order book](https://www.investopedia.com/terms/o/order-book.asp) based exchanges, the residual of your order (i.e., the volume you were not able to buy/sell due to hitting your price limit) will _not_ be put on the market as an offer.
 Instead, the market order will simply end partially filled.

 :::